MaxKillMax/Lost-Throne-Project/Assets/README.md

 - The Cell script is hung on the cells on the board, which stores 2 Line scripts inside itself: the line of the lower enemy and the upper enemy.
 - The BattleStarter script is a temporary alternative to the normal launch of a card game.
 Normally, the card game should be launched through "OpenWorld", but it does not exist yet, because. he's not that important like core gameplay - "Board".
 - Inside Scripts/Inputs are inputs from different sides.
 They all inherit from BoardInput and control a specific BoardPlayer or other part.
+TowerInput controls the towers after the end of the players turn.
 - For example, PlayerInput is controlled by the BoardPlayer itself, while AIInput controls AI moves.
 - The Scripts/Commands file is just a collection of commands that can be implemented by different Inputs.
 - Scripts/Cards contains the main interactive part - cards.
 They are divided into TowerCard and UnitCard.
+- Inside the Scripts/Camera file is the camera control.

 Tower cards are immobile, and are controlled exclusively by TowerInput.
 Unit cards are used by the parties themselves to move them around the map, attacking enemy cards and towers.

 2. "OpenWorld".
 - Is under development.
 There is nothing